What to Expect in the Pet Screening Process

 • Whether the pet in front of them matches the pet from the application.

 Because pets tend to get nervous and excited when in a new place, interpret the behavioral assessment with a grain of salt.
-They might just need to settle in to reveal their true, well-behaved self.
+They might just need to settle in to reveal their true, well-behaved selves.

 5. Make an informed decision